Messi agrees to join PSG following Barcelona exit (report) - Transfer news

-Just when you thought the contract saga between Lionel Messi and Barcelona had finally sorted itself out, here comes yet another plot twist and he is leaving the Spanish giants.
+Just when you thought the contract saga between Lionel Messi and Barcelona had finally sorted itself out, here comes yet another plot twist as he is leaving the Spanish giants.

 Messi is said to not be happy, at all, as he wanted to stay at the club.

-Note: UPDATE: Messi has reportedly agreed to join PSG, where he will play for fellow Argentine Mauricio Pochettino and alongside longtime friends Neymar and Angel di Maria, among others, after agreeing a two-year contract (reportedly with an option for a third) with the Ligue 1 giants.
-An announcement is expected at an event in Paris on Tuesday.